Is The Rule Of Seven Really A Thing?

 A new breed of buyers agreed.
 Doctors and dentists began to invest in large downtown apartment buildings.
 They didn’t care about cash flow as long as they could write off the substantial debt service.
 They chanted the mantra “Location, location, location.”

 Of course the big vipers, like Angelo Sangiacomo and Gunther Kaussen knew they could have their cake and eat it too.
 Sangiacomo is known as the Father of Rent Control because he steadfastly refused to cease doubling, tripling and even quadrupling rents for his 1,700 units.
-Kaussen, described by Der Spiegel as “the world’s biggest slumlord” with 2000 units in the Tenderloin, crushed his tenants with similar practices.
+Kaussen, described by Der Spiegel as “the world’s biggest slumlord” (or one of many German articles) with 2000 units in the Tenderloin, crushed his tenants with similar practices.

 Later that year, rumor grew of a shadow in the East, whispers of a nameless fear, and Rent Control now perceived.
 Its time had now come–in Berkeley and Davis and Cotati kingdom.